LennyHirsch/dotfiles/README.md

 ### Neofetch:

 Should work out of the box pretty much.
 Line 17 is hacky because I'm a hack.
 Delete that and uncomment line 16 if you don't happen to have the exact same CPU.
+To run with the oni mask ascii, run `neofetch --ascii ~/.config/neofetch/oni.txt`.

 ### Neovim:

-NVChad with Catppuccin-Mocha theme.
+NVChad with Catppuccin-Mocha theme, and some extra bells and whistles.
 Theme is included with NVChad, but I've overridden to give more control over specifics like window transparency.